 }

-In the above code, `DoLogin.this.username.equals(“devadmin”)` only checks for if the username is **”devadmin”** and allows login through *”/devlogin”* endpoint with any random password value.
+In the above code, `DoLogin.this.username.equals(“devadmin”)` only checks if the username is **”devadmin”** and allows login through *”/devlogin”* endpoint with any random password value.

 In Layman’s terms, anyone can gain unauthorized access to an application with the username **”devadmin”**.